-- 1. Where the judgment is not pronounced during the final hearing, the President of the Chamber shall notify the parties of the date for pronouncement of the judgment, which shall not be later than 90 (ninety) days.
-In exceptional circumstances this period may be extended. - 2.
+- 1. Where the judgment is not pronounced during the final hearing, the President of the Chamber shall notify the parties of the date for pronouncement of the judgment. - 2.
 The judgment shall be limited to the facts set out in the Indictment.
 The Chamber may, however, change the legal characterisation of the crime as set out in the Indictment, as long as no new constitutive elements are introduced.
 The Chamber shall only pass judgment on the Accused.
 If another person, appearing as a witness during the trial is suspected of committing a crime or conspiring with someone to commit a crime, the Chamber shall only try such person after he or she has been charged and indicted in accordance with these IRs. - 3.
 The Chamber shall examine whether the acts amount to a crime falling within the jurisdiction of the ECCC, and whether the Accused has committed those acts. - 4.
 Pursuant to the ECCC Law, the Chamber shall attempt to achieve unanimity.
 If this is not possible, a conviction shall require the affirmative vote of at least 4 (four) judges.
 If the required majority is not attained, the default decision shall be that the Accused is acquitted. - 5.
 If the Accused is found guilty, the Chamber shall sentence him or her in accordance with the Agreement, the ECCC Law and these IRs. - 6.
 Where the Chamber considers that the acts set out in the Indictment have not been proved, or that the Accused is not guilty of those acts, he or she shall be acquitted. - 7.
 Where the Chamber considers that the crimes set out in the Indictment do not fall within the jurisdiction of the ECCC, it shall decide that it does not have jurisdiction in the case.